jwkern/customerData_SQL/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 CODE DESCRIPTION:
 This SQL code (customerData_JWK.sql) imports financial data for three months of transactions at various company locations.
-The script uses the individual transactions to calculate the profit margin and other metrics.
+The script uses the individual transactions to calculate the monthly profit margin by summing the revenue and the cost, taking their difference, and dividing by the revenue total.

 ___________________________________________________________________________________________________________________________________________________________________